 Machine data is growing at a fast pace, which presents significant problems.
 By definition, it is not readily available to be analyzed, but we are here to help you out and fix that problem.
 First, let’s see what the 4 main issues are:

 Logs to almost everyone are a pile of Crap Big Data that nobody wants to touch, and everyone hopes will magically analyze themselves.
 But it just doesn’t work that way.
-Extracting key metrics or trends in your system is like finding a needle in a haystack if you don’t have the right tools.
+Extracting key metrics or trends in your system is like finding a needle in a haystack if you don’t have the right log monitoring tools.

 In the past tools have tried to help Mr. IT get a grip on the behemoth of Data, but he only usually got a simple or very complex search and retrieved query, which is great, if you know what you are looking for.
 You often don’t even know something is wrong.
 What about troubleshooting?
 Let’s take this one step further – what about troubleshooting before the problem arises?
 The answer, soon…